U.S. flag

 Do New York anti-bullying laws and regulations include protections for specific groups?

 Yes.
-New York anti-bullying laws prohibit acts of harassment and bullying that include, but are not limited to, acts based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex.
+New York anti-bullying laws prohibit acts of harassment and bullying that include, but are not limited to, acts based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, or sex.

 New York schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.